gopal1cloud/L3_ASR_scale_test/README.rst

 Description:
 ------------
-This script will create Networks, Subnets, Router with External Gateway, VMS, Floating IPs based on global configuration parameters specified on the config.py file.
+This script will create Tenants, Users per Tenant, Networks, Subnets, Router with External Gateway, VMS, Floating IPs based on global configuration parameters specified on the config.py file.
+For each run of Scale Test Deployment Script, a summarized result for OpenStack and ASR VRF verification should be generated that describes a pass/fail for each test milestone.

 Stepts to run the scale test deployment: